IllumiDesk/helm-chart/CONTRIBUTING.md

 - `Merge Description` should initiate with a capital letter, as it provides the changelog with a standard sentence structure.

-- `Scope` is used to define what is being updated.
-Our current scopes include:

-1. core
-3. grader
-4. workspace

 - `Commit Types` are listed below:

 | Commit Type | Commit Format |